uxuimercergroup/generator-evolution/README.md

 The Evolution Tool Box is a collection of development technologies assembled in one spot so you can begin using the Evolution framework and Evolution web components in minutes!

-The Tool Box will:
+The Evolution Tool Box will:

 - Set up a development environment that will allow you to view changes live in your browser with automatic refresh.
 - Scaffold the directory structure of your site, including all asset and template directories.
 - Optimize your files for production and allow you to FTP the files with one command.

-The Tool Box utilizes the following technologies:
+The Evolution Tool Box utilizes the following technologies:

 - Node.js (npm) Runtime Environment
 - Yo Scaffolding Generator